Data economy tools in health sector ecosystems

 Health sector ecosystems or co-operation networks have an important role and significance in society.
 They generate knowledge, skills and solutions that can be used to positively affect the health and well-being of the population.
 Improved health and well-being leads to better working capacity and functional capacity and has a positive impact on the economy.

 Ecosystems play a key role in boosting the growth of the Finnish health sector.
-The health sector faces increasing pressure to reform as a result of the digitalisation of the operating environment.
 As data becomes a key success factor for ecosystem operations, the importance of sharing it also becomes more pronounced.

 Data ecosystem related to the home care of the elderly